 using the Extended Channel Switch Announcement element, Extended Channel Switch Announcement frame or both, following the procedure described in 10.10 (Extended channel switching (ECS)) and in addition following the procedures in this section.

-A VHT AP or VHT mesh STA(#6007) can also announce a new Country string (including a new Operating Table index), new operating classes or new TPC parameters for the BSS that come into effect at the same time as the switch of operating channel, operating bandwidth, or both.
+An AP, STA in an IBSS or mesh STA(#6007) can also announce a new Country String (including a new Operating Table index), new operating classes or new TPC parameters for the BSS that come into effect at the same time as the switch of operating channel, operating bandwidth, or both.

-The New Channel Number field in the Channel Switch Announcement Element, Extended Channel Switch Announcement Element, Channel Switch Announcement Frame or Extended Channel Switch Announcement Frame, identifies the primary 20 MHz channel after the switch.
-The value of the New Channel Number field is set equal to dot11CurrentPrimaryChannel (see 22.3.14 (Channelization)) after the switch.
+The New Channel Number field in the Channel Switch Announcement element, Extended Channel Switch Announcement element, Channel Switch Announcement frame or Extended Channel Switch Announcement frame, identifies the primary 20 MHz channel after the switch.
+For HT STAs, the value of the New Channel Number field is set equal to dot11CurrentPrimaryChannel after the switch.

-When announcing a switch to a 20 MHz operating bandwidth using the Channel Switch Announcement element in a frame, then neither a Wide Bandwidth Channel Switch element, a Wide Bandwidth Channel Switch subelement nor a Secondary Channel Offset element shall be present in the frame, except(#6064) that a Secondary Channel Offset element may be present in a Channel Switch Annnouncement frame if the Secondary Channel Offset field within the Secondary Channel Offset element is set to SCN.
+When announcing a switch to a 20 MHz operating bandwidth, neither a Wide Bandwidth Channel Switch element nor a Wide Bandwidth Channel Switch subelement shall be transmitted.

+When announcing a switch to a 20 MHz operating bandwidth, a Secondary Channel Offset element shall not be transmitted, except(#6064) that a Secondary Channel Offset element may be transmitted in a Channel Switch Annnouncement frame if the Secondary Channel Offset field within the Secondary Channel Offset element has the value SCN.
-When announcing a switch to a 20 MHz operating bandwidth using the Extended Channel Switch Announcement element in a frame or the Extended Channel Switch Announcement frame, then the Wide Bandwidth Channel Switch element shall not be present in the same frame.

-NOTE—A Secondary Channel Offset element is never present with the Extended Channel Switch Announcement element in a frame or in the Extended Channel Switch Announcement frame.
-Instead, the indicated operating class within the Extended Channel Switch Announcement element or frame identifies the BSS operating channel bandwidth.
+NOTE—A Secondary Channel Offset element is never transmitted with the Extended Channel Switch Announcement element in a frame or in the Extended Channel Switch Announcement frame.
+Instead, the indicated operating class within the Extended Channel Switch Announcement element or frame identifies the operating bandwidth after the switch.

-When announcing a switch to a 40 MHz operating bandwidth using the Channel Switch Announcement frame, then the Secondary Channel Offset Element shall be present in the frame.

-When announcing a switch to a 40 MHz operating bandwidth using the Channel Switch Announcement element in a Beacon or Probe Response frame, then the Wide Bandwidth Channel Switch subelement shall also be present in the Channel Switch Wrapper element in the same frame.
+When announcing a switch to a 40 MHz or wider operating bandwidth using a Channel Switch Announcement element, a Secondary Channel Offset element shall be transmitted.
+The Secondary Channel Offset field in the Secondary Channel Offset element identifies the secondary 20 MHz channel after the switch.
+NOTE—A Channel Switch Announcement element might be carried in a Channel Switch Announcement frame.

-When announcing a switch to a 40 MHz operating bandwidth using the Extended Channel Switch Announcement element in a Beacon or Probe Response frame, then the Wide Bandwidth Channel Switch subelement may be present in the Channel Switch Wrapper element in the same frame.
+When announcing a switch to a 40 MHz operating bandwidth, neither a Wide Bandwidth Channel Switch element nor a Wide Bandwidth Channel Switch subelement shall be transmitted.

-NOTE—The indicated operating class within the Extended Channel Switch Announcement element or frame identifies the bandwidth and the relative position of the primary 20 MHz and secondary 20 MHz channels.
-Hence(#6780) a Channel Switch Wrapper element is not required when the Extended Channel Switch Announcement element is used by itself.
+NOTE—Instead, the absence of a Wide Bandwidth Channel Switch element or subelement but presence of a Secondary Channel Offset element with a value of SCA or SCB in the Secondary Channel Offset field in the MMPDU containing a Channel Switch Announcement element, or the indicated operating class within the Extended Channel Switch Announcement element or frame identifies the bandwidth and the relative position of the primary 20 MHz and secondary 20 MHz channels after the switch.

-When announcing a switch to a 80 MHz, 80+80 MHz or 160 MHz operating bandwidth using the Channel Switch Announcement frame, then both the Secondary Channel Offset element and the Wide Bandwidth Channel Switch element shall be present in the frame.
+When announcing a switch to a 80 MHz, 80+80 MHz or 160 MHz operating bandwidth, a Wide Bandwidth Channel Switch element (for frames other than Beacon and Probe Response frames) and/or a Wide Bandwidth Channel Switch subelement in a Channel Switch Wrapper element (for Beacon and Probe Response frames) shall be transmitted.

-When announcing a switch to a 80 MHz, 80+80 MHz or 160 MHz operating bandwidth using the Channel Switch Announcement element or Extended Channel Switch Announcement element, then a Wide Bandwidth Channel Switch subelement shall be present in the Channel Switch Wrapper element in the same frame as the Channel Switch Announcement element or Extended Channel Switch Announcement element respectively.
+When announcing a switch to a 80 MHz, 80+80 MHz or 160 MHz operating bandwidth using a Channel Switch Announcement element, Extended Channel Switch Announcement element, Channel Switch Announcement frame or Extended Channel Switch Announcement frame, the value of the New Channel Center Frequency Segment 0 field in the Wide Bandwidth Channel Switch element or subelement together with the New Channel Number field in the Channel Switch Announcement element, Extended Channel Switch Announcement element, Channel Switch Announcement frame or Extended Channel Switch Announcement frame identifies the primary 40 MHz channel after the switch as described in 22.3.7 (Mathematical description of signals).